u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/blank-email-detail-form.png
    :align: center
-   :alt: View of a blank email detail form in Odoo Email Marketing application.
+   :alt: View of a blank email detail form in Thrive Bureau ERP Email Marketing application.

 First, enter a :guilabel:`Subject` to the email.
 The :guilabel:`Subject` is visible in the recipients' inbox, allowing them to get quickly see what the message is about.